TolantioGanzi/TolantioGanzi/README.md

 I am a current Cyberssecurity Engineering student at Goerge Mason Univeristy with an associates in Cybersecurity.
 I have a profound interest in Information Technology, specifically networking and security.
 ## Objective
-With an Associates degree in Cybersecurity and a passion for networking and security, my motivation
+With an Associates degree in Cybersecurity and a passion for networking and security, I strive to become proficient in Networking and security and land a job as a Network Security Engineer one day!

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]